-The German concept of ‘Lüften‘ (which translates to ‘airing out’) is often recommended as a simple, effective way to reduce indoor humidity levels.
-It involves opening windows at intervals to allow fresh air to circulate, replacing stale, humid air with drier outdoor air.
+The German concept of lüften (which translates to ‘airing out’) is often recommended as a simple, effective way to reduce indoor humidity levels.
+It involves opening windows at intervals – usually for a few minutes at a time, a couple of times a day – to allow fresh air to circulate, replacing stale, humid air with drier outdoor air.

-While this technique can be useful in some homes, it has significant limitations:
+While the technique can be useful in some homes, it has significant limitations:

 Relying solely on natural ventilation overlooks the need for a properly designed and compliant whole-house ventilation strategy.